Kidsnd274/softether-debian-install-script/README.md

 # SoftEther VPN Server Install Script for Debian/Ubuntu
-Simple shell script to install the SoftEther VPN Server to a debian system as a service
+Simple shell script to install the SoftEther VPN Server to a Debian system as a service

 ## Install
 `sudo install.sh`